 Wally supports the ideals of free enterprise, individual constitutional freedom, and private property rights.
-He has appeared on Fox 29, WPHT 1210 AM, and 990 AM WNTP to discuss increasing government encroachment on individual liberty.
+He is a life-long activist in the conservative movement.
+In 2008, he was the Republican nominee for the representative to 182nd legislative district of Pennsylvania.
+That same year he served as a surrogate speaker for the McCain-Palin campaign.
+He is an active member of the Federalist Society and the Republican National Lawyers Association.
+He is an endowing member of the National Rifle Association.
+He has appeared on Steve Bannon’s War Room, Newsmax, OANN, Fox 29, WPHT 1210 AM, and 990 AM WNTP to discuss increasing government encroachment on individual liberty.
 He has authored articles concerning economic rights that have appeared in the Wall Street Journal, Philadelphia Inquirer, and Philadelphia Daily News.
 He has litigated several noteworthy cases in defense of his client’s natural and constitutional rights.
-He is active in the Federalist Society and is an endowing member of the National Rifle Association.

 Executive Action.
 State of Texas v.
 U.S., S.D.TX (No. 6:21-cv-00003).
 Counsel to amicus curie, Advocates for Illegal Alien Crime (“AVIAC”).
 Authored brief in support of the State of Texas’ motion for a preliminary injunction against the Biden Administration’s policy of suspending deportations of illegal aliens.